Q: What activities can fellows expect to do at each organization?

 Fellows will have the opportunity to gain a wide breadth of experience in the various practice areas at Advancing Justice | AAJC.
-Anticipated assignments include: planning and moderating public education events; drafting press releases on breaking news; attending meetings on Capitol Hill and with federal agencies; researching and drafting fact sheets, and legislative testimony.
+Anticipated assignments include planning and moderating public education events; drafting press releases on breaking news; attending meetings on Capitol Hill and with federal agencies; researching and drafting fact sheets, and legislative testimony.

+CLINIC’s Advocacy section tackles problems faced by low-income immigrants and the CLINIC member agencies that serve them.
 Fellows placed with CLINIC will assist attorneys in resolving immigration issues through advocacy, education, pro bono representation, litigation, and media.
 They will review and draft comments on government regulations and policy memos and attend meetings with government agencies, hearings, and other events.
 In addition, fellows will assist the nonprofit legal service providers in CLINIC’s network with individual case inquiries, research and analyze state immigration-related legislation, and support pro bono attorneys in immigration appeals.

-Fellows placed with the Lawyers’ Committee Public Policy Project engage in research and writing, producing issue briefs and policy statements.
+Fellows placed at the Lawyers’ Committee for Civil Rights will work with our Public Policy and Educational Opportunities Project teams.
+The Public Policy Project leads and coordinates the organizational policy agenda by providing policy leadership, advocacy, visibility and materials for Capitol Hill and in coalitions on substantive priorities as they arise on the legislative calendar.
+Fellows will engage in research and writing, producing issue briefs and policy statements.
 They attend and report on coalition meetings, as well as briefings and hearings taking place on the Hill, and may prepare testimony and talking points for Lawyers’ Committee staff members.

-Fellows placed with the EOP and PREP will assist attorneys by developing curricula for parent and youth workshops; engaging in research and writing; conducting outreach to parents and partner organizations; attending and reporting on coalition meetings, as well as briefings and hearings taking place on the Hill; and providing support for litigation efforts.
-Fellows will play a critical role in the development and launch of PREP’s National Platform (www.PREPparents.org), which will offer multiple access points for families to understand their rights under federal and state education law.
-The lead attorney for the PREP program is Natasha Quiroga.
-Read more about her here.
+The Educational Opportunities Project (EOP) strives to guarantee that all students receive equal educational opportunities in public schools and institutions of higher learning.
+Fellows placed with the EOP will assist the team by developing curricula for parent and youth workshops for the Parental Readiness & Empowerment Program (PREP); engaging in research and writing; conducting outreach to parents and partner organizations; attending and reporting on coalition meetings, as well as briefings and hearings taking place on the Hill; and providing support for litigation efforts.

+As a national advocacy organization working for social justice, the National Immigration Law Center’s (NILC) mission is to promote and advance the rights and opportunities of low-income immigrants, and their families.
 Fellows placed with NILC’s Washington, D.C. office engage in research and writing, producing issue briefs and policy statements.
 They attend and report on coalition meetings, as well as briefings and hearings taking place on the Hill.
 Fellows are likely to work on a wide range of issues related to one of NILC’s priority areas: education access, economic justice, workers’ rights, detention and deportation, legalization, and health.
 NILC provides a rich environment for fellows to learn about the immigrant rights movement and to work alongside attorneys and policy analysts involved in national policy analysis and advocacy.

-What information is required to apply?
+Q: What information is required to apply?

 Applications must be submitted online here.
 To apply, you will need to submit current contact information (address, phone, and e-mail); university name, graduation date, and major; one page résumé, which should include relevant prior experiences working or volunteering in public service; and a reflective essay (in place of a cover letter) not to exceed two typed double-spaced pages, describing why the applicant is passionate about pursuing a career in social justice.
 If you have any problems submitting the application online, please contact email@example.com.

-What do you look for in an applicant?
+Q: What do you look for in an applicant?

-The FirstGEN Fellowship Committee seeks bright undergraduate students, who are first generation college students, dedicated to pursuing careers in the social justice field.
+The FirstGEN Fellowship Committee seeks bright undergraduate students, who are first-generation college students, dedicated to pursuing careers in the social justice field.
 Applicants should possess a track record of public service through volunteer work/community service.
 If an applicant lacks a public service track record, he or she may include an additional page explaining the circumstances preventing this type of engagement.
 Candidates who are people of color, women, LGBTQ, or other minorities are strongly encouraged to apply.

-Am I required to reside in the District of Columbia during the fellowship?
+Q: Am I required to reside in the District of Columbia during the fellowship?

-Am I required to find housing on my own?
+Q: Am I required to find housing on my own?

 Yes, each fellow is required to find housing.
 We would be happy to provide suggestions.

-How much is each fellow awarded?
+Q: How much is each fellow awarded as a stipend?

 Every applicant will have a different story to share, please share yours and the Selection Committee will make a decision based on your specific situation.

-When will the fellowship commence?
+Q: When will the fellowship commence?

-I graduate before this program begins, am I eligible?
+Q: I graduate before this program begins, am I eligible?

 Yes, as long as you are enrolled at the time you submit your application materials.

-What is the timeline for applications?
+Q: What is the timeline for applications?